Spare parts inventory management for garages and auto repair workshops

 Key controls include:

-Linking the GRN to the corresponding Purchase Order
+linking the GRN to the corresponding Purchase Order

-Step 4: Purchase invoice accountability
+Step 4: Purchase invoice verification

 Each invoice must:

-Refer to a valid Purchase Order
+reference a valid Purchase Order

-Allow partial invoicing where supply is staggered
+allow partial invoicing if supply is staggered

 Why system-driven inventory processes matter

-Reduced leakages and unauthorized purchases
+reduced unauthorized purchases

-Better stock accuracy
+better stock accuracy

-Faster repair turnaround
+faster repair turnaround times

-Cleaner audits and reconciliations
+cleaner financial audits and reconciliations

-Improved customer confidence
+improved customer confidence

 The role of Autorox in structured workshop operations